Feel the rhyme!

 - Irv, who was disgraced after cheating at bobsledding in the 1972 games, which ended his career.
 He seeks to redeem himself with Derice's team.

-- Also Junior, who accepts responsibility for the fact that his tripping is what kept the sprinters from going to the Summer Olympics and sells his car in order to fund their trip to Calgary in order to make amends.
+- Also Junior, who accepts responsibility for the fact that his tripping is what kept the sprinters from going to the Summer Olympics and sells his car to fund their trip to Calgary in order to make amends.

 - Badass Boast: After Irv declares how impressed he was with Ben Bannock's 100m dash in 10 seconds flat, Derice tells him, "I've run it in 9.9."

 - Bar Brawl: Yul, Junior and Sanka start one with the East German team in a famous cowboy bar after they insult Junior.

 - Bittersweet Ending: The Jamaicans crash in their final race and fail to win a medal.
 However, they prove to their countrymen, their fellow Olympians, and themselves that they are true bobsledders and the epilogue reveals the team returns to the next Winter Olympics.